omonville

-These pages are protected by copyright: Antoine Danchin © 2000 & Disclaimer.
+Antoine Danchin & Disclaimer.

-Please send comments and corrections here.
+Please send comments and suggested corrections here.

 1940 Also in the domain of immunology, Landsteiner and Alexander Solomon Wiener (1907 - 1976) discover the Rhesus (Rh) blood factor.

-1940 Ernst (Ernesto) Gustav Gotthelf Marcus (Berlin, Deutschland, 1893 - São Paulo, Brasil, 1968) publishes the bryozoan volume of Danmarks Fauna.
-Initially an assistant of Karl Heider in Berlin, he was dismissed in 1935 after the death of Hindenburg, who had protected those jews who had been awarded the First Class Iron Cross during World-War I. In 1936, he was appointed as professor at the New University of São Paulo where he worked with his wife Eveline Marcus (1901 - 1990) on Bryozoa.
+1940 Ernst (Ernesto) Gustav Gotthelf Marcus (Berlin, Deutschland, 1893 - São Paulo, Brasil, 1968) publishes the Bryozoan volume of Danmarks Fauna.
+Initially an assistant of Karl Heider in Berlin, he was dismissed in 1935 after the death of Hindenburg, who had protected those Jews who had been awarded the First Class Iron Cross during World-War I. In 1936, he was appointed as professor at the New University of São Paulo where he worked with his wife Eveline Marcus (1901 - 1990) on Bryozoa.

-1940 Following the work of Dubos, the pathologist Howard Walter Florey (Adelaide, Australia, 1898 - 1968) and the biochemist Ernest Boris Chain (Berlin, 1906 – 1979) who initially worked together on lysozyme, produce an extract of penicillin, and purify the molecule, further demonstating the therapeutic effect of the first powerful antibiotic.
+1940 Following the work of Dubos, the pathologist Howard Walter Florey (Adelaide, Australia, 1898 - 1968) and the biochemist Ernest Boris Chain (Berlin, 1906 – 1979) who initially worked together on lysozyme, produce an extract of penicillin, and purify the molecule, further demonstrating the therapeutic effect of the first powerful antibiotic.
 They isolate the antibiotic from Fleming’s mold cultures and demonstrate that it can cure infections in animals.
 With Edward Penley Abraham (1913 - 1999), Chain further describes an enzyme from bacteria able to destroy penicillin: this discovery paved the way to the observation that resistance to antibiotics was to become soon a matter of concern.

-1940 Ethel Brown Harvey (1885 - 1965) places unfertilized sea urchin eggs into a sucrose solution having the same osmolarity as the eggs cytoplasm.
+1940 Ethel Brown Harvey (1885 - 1965) places unfertilized sea urchin eggs in a sucrose solution with the same osmolarity as the egg cytoplasm.
 The eggs are separated into two types by centrifugation.
 The lighter half contained the nucleus, while the heavier half was enucleated.
-Following the procedure for successful parthenogenetic cleavage, Harvey then activated the enucleated halves by placing them into hypotonic sea water.These activated enucleated halves ("parthenogenetic merogones") cleaved, formed abnormal blastulae (which lacked a blastocoel), and hatched (under abnormal forms).
-This demonstrated that the initial stages of the development plan of the egg were present in the cytoplasm, paving the way for the concept of a "message" presence out of the nucleus.
+Following the procedure for successful parthenogenetic cleavage, Harvey then activated the enucleated halves by placing them in hypotonic seawater.
+These activated enucleated halves ("parthenogenetic merogones") cleaved, formed abnormal blastulae (lacking a blastocoel), and hatched (under abnormal forms).
+This showed that the initial stages of the egg development were present in the cytoplasm, paving the way for the concept of the presence of a "message" outside the nucleus.

-1940 Charles E Smith (? - 1973) and his colleagues demonstrate the usefulness of a tuberculin-like preparation of the pathogenic fungus Coccidiodes immitis in detecting prior exposure to the fungus.
+1940 Charles Edward Smith (? - 1973) and his colleagues demonstrate the usefulness of a tuberculin-like preparation of the pathogenic fungus Coccidiodes immitis in detecting prior exposure to the fungus.
 This preparation allowed for the delineation of the endemic area for the fungus.

 1940 Paul Fildes (1882 - 1971) and independently Donald Devereux Woods (1912 - 1964) propose an antimetabolite theory to explain the action of antibacterial chemicals, and that the similarity in structure of para-aminobenzoate with the active group of sulfanilamide is responsible for its antibacterial action, interfering with the synthesis of folic acid.